appsody/stacks/incubator/java-openliberty/README.md

-# Java OpenLiberty Stack
+# Open Liberty Stack

-The Java OpenLiberty stack provides a consistent way of developing microservices based upon the [Eclipse MicroProfile specifications](https://microprofile.io).
+The Open Liberty stack provides a consistent way of developing microservices based upon the [Jakarta EE](https://jakarta.ee/) and [Eclipse MicroProfile](https://microprofile.io) specifications.
 This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

-The Java OpenLiberty stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.
+The Open Liberty stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.

 This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.12`.
 It provides live reloading during development by utilizing the "dev mode" capability in the liberty-maven-plugin.

-The stack also provides a in-built application monitoring dashboard based on [javametrics](https://github.com/runtimetools/javametrics).
-This dashboard is only included during development and is not included in the image built using `appsody build`.
+To see dev mode in action (though not in Appsody) check out this [shorter demo](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html) and this  [a bit longer demo](https://blog.sebastian-daschner.com/entries/openliberty-plugin-dev-mode).

 **Note:** Maven is provided by the Appsody stack container, allowing you to build, test, and debug your Java application without installing Maven locally.
 However, we recommend installing Maven locally for the best IDE experience.